Noa Lang: PSV

 On 8 July 2023, Dutch side PSV announced the signing of Lang on a five-year deal for a club record fee of €15 million.
 In his first training session, he suffered an injury.
 At first, the injury looked serious, but shortly after, Noa Lang was spotted training alone.
 His first game for the Dutch side was the 2023 Johan Cruyff Shield, which he decided by scoring the only goal.

 Napoli

 On 17 July 2025, Lang joined Serie A club Napoli on a five-year contract for a reported fee of €25 million.
+Later that year, on 22 November, he netted his first goal in a 3–1 win over Atalanta.

+Loan to Galatasaray

+On 23 January 2026, Lang signed on loan for Galatasaray until the end of the 2025–26 season, with a non-mandatory purchase option.

+He made his debut for Galatasaray in a 4–0 Süper Lig win over Kayserispor on 1 February 2026.
+His first goals for the club came in a 5–2 win over Juventus in the Champions League on 17 February.
+A month later, on 18 March, he suffered a hand injury involving partial severing of his thumb as a result of a collision with an advertisement board during a Champions League match against Liverpool at Anfield.

 International career

 Born in the Netherlands, Lang is of Surinamese descent through his biological father.
 He is a youth international for the Netherlands.
 Lang considers himself Dutch, Surinamese and Moroccan but can't internationally represent the latter due to not having Moroccan citizenship.

+Lang represented the Netherlands at youth level.
+He appeared at both the 2017 UEFA European Under-19 Championship and the 2021 UEFA European Under-21 Championship.

 On 8 October 2021, he made his debut for the Netherlands national team in a World Cup qualifier against Latvia.
+His first senior international goal came in a UEFA Nations League fixture against Wales on 14 June 2022.

 Lang was named in the final Netherlands squad for the 2022 FIFA World Cup.
+His only appearance of the tournament came in the quarter-final loss to Argentina, where he appeared as an 113th-minute substitute for Cody Gakpo.

+In June 2023, he represented the Netherlands at the 2023 UEFA Nations League Finals, scoring an equaliser in the sixth minute of stoppage time in the eventual 4–2 loss to Croatia at the semi-final stage.

+Lang was not a member of the Dutch squad for UEFA Euro 2024 due to injury.

+On 27 May 2026, Lang was named in the Netherlands' squad for the 2026 FIFA World Cup.